Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Proposed LM-UI Framework Architecture Design

 \subsubsection{Central Store \& Reducers}

-The Redux store serves as the central point for handling each one of our applications' states.
-When a user's textual prompt is received, it is sent to the LLM engine to be processed.
+When a user’s textual prompt is received, it is sent to the LLM engine for processing.
 Once the engine returns the parsed result to the root front-end component, it triggers action events.
-These events dispatch the new states to the Redux central store where reducers are employed.
-The reducers are functions that take the previous state and an action as arguments and return a new state.
-They are responsible for handling transitions from one state to another state within the application, ensuring state changes are predictable and transparent.
-In the context of our framework, when an action is dispatched to the Redux store, the corresponding reducer processes the action, updates the state based on the action type and payload, and returns the updated state.
-This new state then propagates through the application, triggering UI updates where necessary.
-The use of reducers thus facilitates a smooth, unidirectional data flow and this separation of concerns ensures that the UI components are kept as stateless as possible, promoting reusability and testability.
+These events dispatch the new states to reducers which are functions that take the previous state and an action as arguments and calculate a new state.
+They are responsible for handling transitions from one state to another within the application, ensuring state changes are predictable and transparent.
+The Redux central store is then updated to reflect the new state.
+When this store is updated, useSelector hooks and connect functions detect the state change and immediately update the UI.

+In the context of our framework, when an action is dispatched to the Redux store, it is forwarded to the corresponding reducer.
+The reducer, being a pure function, takes the current state and the dispatched action as its arguments.
+It then calculates and returns a new state without modifying the old state.
+The Redux store updates its internal state with this new state returned by the reducer.
+This updated state then propagates through the application, automatically triggering updates in the UI components that are dependent on this part of the state.
+This process facilitates a smooth, unidirectional data flow, ensuring that UI components can remain stateless, which promotes their reusability and testability.